miledhomairah/Mubunto-bluewave-assets-pictures/README.md

-Welcome, This Is The First Version Of Mubunto's Assets Mubunto is a mcos-fedora-windows styled operating system based on kali linux
+Welcome, This Is The First Version Of Mubunto's Assets.
+Mubunto is a mcos-fedora-windows styled operating system based on kali linux